ledeprogram/courses/platforms/README.md

 **In Studio:**

 Cathy talks about the encryption method called RSA.
+She also talks about CS classes in the Fall.

 ##July 29